mitcheesta/FreeCodeCamp-ResponsiveWebDesign/Responsive Web Design/Project 1 - Tribute Page/README.md

 FreeCodeCamp Responsive Design Project 1
 Project Page: https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page/

-Requirements: Use HTML, JavaScript, and CSS to complete this project
+Personal Goal: Use HTML and CSS to practice flex-box and CSS grid techniques.

 USER STORIES:
 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.